Akuli/odotdot/docs/syntax-spec.md

 - String literals: `""` and `"hello"` return `String` objects.
 - Integer literals: `123`, `-5` and `0` returns `Integer` objects.
-- Variable references: `print` and `some_message` return values of variables.
+- Variable lookups: `print` and `magic_number` return values of variables.
-- Attribute references: `expr.attr` returns the `.attr` attribute of the object returned by the `expr` expression.
+- Attribute lookups: `expr.attr` returns the `.attr` attribute of the object returned by the `expr` expression.
+- Method lookups: `expr::meth` returns the `::meth` method of the object returned by the `expr` expression.
 - List literals: `[element1 element2 element3]` and `[]` return `List` objects.
   The elements can be any expressions.